Hummingbird: Coevolution with ornithophilous flowers

+The 375 hummingbird species are specialized nectarivores coevolved with some 7,000 plant species and ornithophilous flowers.
+The first plant clade to coevolve with hummingbirds in the Americas is likely Heliconia, estimated to have occurred over 16 to 23 million years ago.

-Hummingbirds are specialized nectarivores tied to the ornithophilous flowers upon which they feed.
-This coevolution implies that morphological traits of hummingbirds, such as bill length, bill curvature, and body mass are correlated with morphological traits of plants, such as corolla length, curvature, and volume.
+This coevolution implies that morphological traits of hummingbirds, such as bill length, bill curvature, and body mass, are correlated with morphological traits of plants, such as corolla length, curvature, and volume.
 Some species, especially those with unusual bill shapes, such as the sword-billed hummingbird and the sicklebills, are coevolved with a small number of flower species.

-Even in the most specialized hummingbird–plant mutualisms, though, the number of food plant lineages of the individual hummingbird species increases with time.
+Even in the most specialized hummingbird–plant mutualisms, the number of food plant lineages of the individual hummingbird species increases with time.
 The bee hummingbird (Mellisuga helenae) – the world's smallest bird – evolved to dwarfism likely because it had to compete with long-billed hummingbirds having an advantage for nectar foraging from specialized flowers, consequently leading the bee hummingbird to more successfully compete for flower foraging against insects.

-Many plants pollinated by hummingbirds produce flowers in shades of red, orange, and bright pink, though the birds take nectar from flowers of other colors as well.
+Coevolution "syndrome"

+Hummingbirds and the plants they visit for nectar have a tight coevolutionary association, generally called a plant–bird syndrome or mutualistic network.
+By collecting pollen on their beaks while foraging from flowers, hummingbirds contribute to flower species diversification and morphology adaptations – hummingbirds prefer bright red, yellow or purple flowers having no scent or landing platform, and with long corolla tubes containing copious nectar, characteristics unfavorable to insect pollinators.

 Hummingbirds can see wavelengths into the near-ultraviolet, but hummingbird-pollinated flowers do not reflect these wavelengths as many insect-pollinated flowers do.
 This narrow color spectrum may render hummingbird-pollinated flowers relatively inconspicuous to most insects, thereby reducing nectar robbing.
-Hummingbird-pollinated flowers also produce relatively weak nectar (averaging 25% sugars w/w) containing a high proportion of sucrose, whereas insect-pollinated flowers typically produce more concentrated nectars dominated by fructose and glucose.
+Hummingbird-pollinated flowers also produce relatively weak nectar (averaging 25% sugars) containing a high proportion of sucrose, whereas insect-pollinated flowers typically produce more concentrated nectars dominated by fructose and glucose.

-Hummingbirds and the plants they visit for nectar have a tight coevolutionary association, generally called a plant–bird mutualistic network.
-These birds show high specialization and modularity, especially in communities with high species richness.
-These associations are also observed when closely related hummingbirds, for example two species of the same genus, visit distinct sets of flowering species.
+Hummingbirds show high specialization and modularity, especially in communities with high species richness.
+These associations are also observed when closely related hummingbirds, such as two species of the same genus, visit distinct sets of flowering species.